 - Because processing a claim can take several weeks, it is recommended that the member pay the medical / dental bill and then be reimbursed.

 Return to play

 This form MUST be filled by players’ family physician or any authorized clinic stating that the player has been cleared to resume playing with PCMHA.
-You MUST indicate to the physician if your child is playing full contact hockey normally Peewee and above.
+You MUST indicate to the physician if your child is playing full contact hockey normally U15 Rep or higher.
 Sometimes the symptoms may take little longer to recover, however the player can still participate in team practice before he/she is fully cleared for contact hockey.